hpark27/MAE_259B/README.md

 # MAE_259B
-A respiratory for UCLA MAE 258B class homework and project
+A repository for UCLA MAE 258B class homework and project